Classifying theory for simplicial parametrized groups: Internal local simplicial homotopy theory

 \subsection{A criterion for local acyclicity}

-Our first main technical result gives a criterion to detect when certain homomorphisms between group objects in $s\cC/B$ are locally acyclic local fibrations. \begin{proposition} Suppose that $H$ is a group object in $\cC/B$, and that $f\colon G\to H$ is a homomorphism between group objects in $s\cC/B$, where $H$ is thought of as a constant simplicial object in $\cC/B$.
-Then $f\colon G\to H$ is a locally acyclic local fibration in $s\cC/B$ for the induced topology on $\cC/B$ if the following conditions hold: \begin{enumerate} \item $G_0\to H$ is a local epimorphism in $\cC/B$,
+Our first main technical result gives a criterion to detect when certain homomorphisms between group objects in $s\cC_{/B}$ are locally acyclic local fibrations. \begin{proposition} Let $B$ be an object of $\cC$.
+Suppose that $H$ is a group object in $\cC_{/B}$, and that $f\colon G\to H$ is a homomorphism between group objects in $s\cC_{/B}$, where $H$ is regarded as a constant simplicial object in $\cC_{/B}$.
+Then $f\colon G\to H$ is a locally acyclic local fibration in $s\cC_{/B}$ for the induced topology on $\cC_{/B}$ if the following conditions hold: \begin{enumerate} \item $G_0\to H$ is a local epimorphism in $\cC_{/B}$,

-\item $G_1\to G_0\times_H G_0$ is a local epimorphism in $\cC/B$,
+\item $G_1\to G_0\times_H G_0$ is a local epimorphism in $\cC_{/B}$,

 \item the underlying map $G_n\to M_{\partial\Delta^n}G$ is an effective epimorphism in $\cC$ for all $n\geq 2$. \end{enumerate} \end{proposition} \begin{proof} We need to prove that